A B\"uchi-Elgot-Trakhtenbrot theorem for automata with MSO graph storage: Introduction

 \section{Introduction}

 Starting in the 60's of the previous century, a number of different types of nondeterministic one-way string automata with additional storage were introduced in order to model different aspects of programming languages or natural languages.
-Examples of such storages are pushdowns \cite{cho62}, stacks \cite{gingrehar67}, checking-stacks \cite{gre69,eng79}, checking-stack pushdowns \cite{vle76}, nested stacks \cite{aho69}, iterated pushdowns \cite{gre70,mas76,eng86,damgoe86}, queues, and monoids or groups \cite{kam09}.
-Several general frameworks were considered in which the concept of storage has different names: machines \cite{sco67}, AFA-schemas \cite{gin75}, data stores \cite{gol77,gol79}, and storage types \cite{eng86,engvog86}.
+Examples of such storages are pushdowns \cite{cho62}, stacks \cite{gingrehar67}, checking-stacks \cite{gre69,eng79}, checking-stack pushdowns \cite{vle76}, nested stacks \cite{aho69}, iterated pushdowns \cite{gre70,mas76,eng86,damgoe86}, queues, and monoids or groups \cite{kam09,zet17}.
+Several general frameworks were considered in which the concept of storage has different names: machines \cite{sco67}, AFA-schemas \cite{gin75} (where AFA stands for abstract family of acceptors), data stores \cite{gol77,gol79}, and storage types \cite{eng86,engvog86}.